mattyschell/cscl-change-detective/README.md

 ## Investigate

-The output of any investigation will be raw intelligence dossiers in the evidence folder.
+The investigation will output raw intelligence dossiers in the evidence folder.
 The dossiers will be named like "borough" and "borough-suspect".

-The output log will summarize these dirty dossiers.
-The log will unsurprisingly be in the log folder and named like investigate-Borough-20251027-151645.log
+The investigation will summarize these dirty dossiers in an output log.
+The log unsurprisingly will be in the log folder and named like investigate-Borough-20251027-151645.log

+The investigators are trained to investigate business key columns (ex borocode), text columns (ex boroname), and derived shape attributes (ex area, centroid).
+Comparing centroids across storage types and environments is a proven strategy.

 ### Compare a CSCL Featureclass to an ArcGIS Online Hosted Feature Layer